Wabasha III: Succession as chief

 Before succeeding his father in 1836, Chief Wabasha III was known as Tatepsin, which is translated as "Upsetting Wind" or "Bounding Wind."

 Chief Wabasha II died during a smallpox epidemic that killed many in his Kiyuksa (Keoxa) band.

 Around the time that Tatepsin became chief, the Kiyuksa band was twice as large as any other Mdewakanton band.The Kiyuksa band migrated periodically between the mouth of the upper Iowa River and Lake Pepin, and hunted on both sides of the upper Mississippi River.

 Wabasha had extensive kinship ties to "mixed-blood" traders and settlers in the area.
 In 1842, Chief Wabasha III presuaded Indian agent Amos Bruce to employ his relative, James Reed.

 Treaties

 On September 10, 1836, Tatepsin signed the fifth Treaty of Prairie du Chien with acting Indian agent Colonel Zachary Taylor.
 The treaty relinquished all Sioux claims to what is now northwest Missouri to the United States.

 Chief Wabasha signed the 1851 and 1858 treaties that ceded the southern half of what is now the state of Minnesota to the United States.
 These land sales began the removal of his band to the reservation on the Minnesota River.

 Opposition to Dakota uprising

 In 1862, Wabasha had opposed the Dakota uprising from the start but had struggled to gain support.

 Removal to Crow Creek

 The Dakota were removed from Minnesota to Crow Creek Reservation in Dakota Territory.

 Santee Sioux Reservation

-They then moved to the Santee Reservation in Nebraska, where the last chief Wabasha died on April 23, 1876.
+They then moved to the Santee Reservation in Nebraska, where chief Wabasha III died on April 23, 1876.